tmcgilchrist/ghuntley/content/notes/leadership.md

 - decisions I currently need to make (maximize this but restrict WIP)

 ### team production retro
+Reflect on the following then take the lowest score and make it the target:

 - how effective am I when supporting other team memebrs in their work?
 - how effective am I in training and developing others?
 - how effective am I in giving feedback to others?